 The Royalists won the first major battle at Edgehill in Warwickshire on 23 October 1642, but the war became one of indecisive engagements and lengthy sieges.
 Half of the large-scale battles ever to be fought on English soil occurred during this bloody decade of civil war.
 Neither was the carnage restricted to the military; it is estimated one in ten people in urban areas lost their homes.
 Even for those who escaped direct action, taxes were crippling, there was a slump in trade, and on top of everything, there was a run of bad harvests.
 Both sides used conscripts in their army, but the Parliamentarians had the advantage of a gifted commander, one Oliver Cromwell.
 A country gentleman, Cromwell turned out to be a visionary military leader who believed in the importance of a well-trained army.
 This he formed and called the New Model Army.
 A further advantage was that Charles’ use of Irish Catholic troops alienated the king from his own subjects.
 The Crown was about to take a tumble and the king’s head with it.

 After lengthy political negotiations which included a change of heart by the Scots, Charles was handed over to the English in January 1647 and so was taken prisoner in his own kingdom.
 The king’s prison was not a bad one: house arrest at Hampton Court Palace.
 On 11 November 1647, the king made an escape and managed to reach the Isle of Wight where he spent the next year in effective exile in Carisbrooke Castle.
 On 1 December 1648, a force of Parliamentary officers was finally sent to the island, and they took the king to Hurst Castle.
-Charles had unwisely encouraged the Royalists to fight on, and a Scottish army was raised to come to his aid, but this was defeated in 1648 in the so-called Second English Civil War (Feb-Aug 1648).
+Charles had unwisely encouraged the Royalists to fight on, and a Scottish army was raised to come to his aid, but this was defeated at the battle of Preston in 1648 during the so-called Second English Civil War (Feb-Aug 1648).

 The burning question was what to do with a deposed king.
 The majority of Parliament and the people wanted to reinstate Charles but permanently reduce his powers while a number of extremist Puritans were calling for Charles’ execution.
 In the end, might was right, and the moderate Members of Parliament were removed, leaving Parliament with only 53 of the more extreme Parliamentarians.
 Charles was put on trial on 20 January 1649 and found guilty of tyranny, treason, and making war on his own people.
 Charles made no defence since he did not consider the court to have any authority over him: